Julia Sawalha biography

 The London, England native, first made her mark in the Channel 4 children's series Press Gang,

 where her on-screen kiss with co-star Dexter Fletcher led to a four-year off-screen romance.
-The show

 was a hit and went on for five years.
 After winning the BAFTA award for her role on the show,